Weckyy702/RaychelCPU/README.md

     For installing Zlib, I recommend zlib.install at https://github.com/horta/zlib.install

     Run cmake, open the resulting RaychelCPU.sln in Visual Studio, right click RaychelCPU_test and click "build"

+    If you would like to use ASAN, you need to enable it in the Project properties

   * GNU/Linux
     -